top of page

 All in a cool beachside setting at the end of a rutted track.

-To finish off a great dad-rock soundtrack.
-Dire Straits, Tom Petty, Bryan Adams, with the odd bit of Dylan and the Stones thrown in too.
+To finish off an excellent dad-rock soundtrack.
+Dire Straits, Tom Petty, Bryan Adams, and the odd bit of Dylan and the Stones are thrown in, too.

 Updated photos and a few words @thomhetherington